 If you or your loved ones have questions or concerns as to how to properly file a construction lawsuit claim or how to file a workers’ compensation claim for a construction accident injury, call us today at (909) 436-4610.
 We would be happy to discuss your claim during a free consultation:

-Our experienced San Bernardino County injury lawyers and staff are available to take the load, stress and pressure of a lawsuit off your shoulders.
+Our experienced San Bernardino County injury lawyers and staff are available to take the load, stress, and pressure of a lawsuit off your shoulders.
 We want to offer you the peace of mind that you are in good hands.
 If after meeting with us, and hearing about all the steps needed to file and handle your construction injury claim, know that we are always here for you.
 We wish you and your family all the best and we hope you have a speedy and healthy recovery.

 You need the best lawyer you can find.
 We can confidently say that your case would be better served by our experienced and local construction attorneys.
 We can guide you throughout the process, properly investigate your case and ensure you are receiving comprehensive medical care.
 To make our services even better is the fact that our law firm is very affordable.
 The initial case consultation and case evaluation are free.
 We will then work on a contingency basis if you choose to go forward so you will not owe or pay our firm anything unless and until we win your case.
 You can rest assured that we will work tirelessly for you because the Better Business Bureau gave us their highest award of an A+.
 We are ready to start your San Bernardino work injury, workers’ compensation, and personal injury case so call us today at (909) 436-4610.

-Unfortunately the construction industry is one of the highest risk employments for work related accidents and injuries.
-However, the state of California requires that all construction workers are covered by workers’ compensation insurance regardless of whether they are temporary, part-time or full time employees.
+Unfortunately, the construction industry is one of the highest risk employments for work-related accidents and injuries.
+However, the state of California requires that all construction workers are covered by workers’ compensation insurance regardless of whether they are temporary, part-time or full-time employees.
 Your employer isn’t allowed to fire or penalize employees for filing a workers’ comp claim.
 Frequently, employers are required to pay their hurt employee’s disability out of their workman comp insurance.
 It is important to know that workers’ compensation insurance does have limits including that it does not allow for damages for pain and suffering.
 The workers’ compensation insurance that is paid for by your employer could pay medical expenses, income, death benefits, disability, permanent disability compensation, medical benefits, and vocational rehabilitation, when the injury and/or circumstance warrants.
-One common example of a claim for construction workers are musculoskeletal disorders.
+One common example of a claim for construction workers is musculoskeletal disorders.
 MSD injuries build up over a period of time from the injured person’s motions, tasks or assignment on the job such as twisting, bending, exerting too much force, or working in an uncomfortable position.
 Be sure to call our San Bernardino workers’ compensation lawyers to talk about your workmen comp claim.

 We will answer all your questions clearly and completely.
 This includes if you are wondering what the workman comp benefits would be specifically for you and your case, how State Disability Insurance (SDI) works, and how much a workers’ comp lawyer costs or how much a work injury attorney costs.
 Due to the fact that we work on a contingency basis, you will not have to pay anything unless and until we win your case.